kkukshtel/castledb-unity-importer/README.md

 To use this plugin, download and import the latest Unity package from [the releases page](https://github.com/kkukshtel/castledb-unity-importer/releases).
 This repo can also directly be opened as a Unity project file and includes a sample CastleDB (.cdb) file.

 If you want to work with the sample file further or create your own data, [download and install CastleDB from here](http://castledb.org/).

+**NOTE:** Your project needs to be using the latest .NET 4.X scripting runtime.
+For instructions on how to change this, see [Unity's documentation here](https://docs.unity3d.com/Manual/ScriptingRuntimeUpgrade.html).

 If you are opening this repo as a project, you will see the Assets/TestFolder/GeneratedTypes folder by default (complete with generated code from the provided .cdb file).